Connor-Walden/dragoncss/README.md

     - ⭕️ class='spinner-[size (1 - 5)]' - Use this custom css spinner to show your users when something is loading

 # INSTALLATION
-To install the latest version of Dragon include a stylesheet link to https://cdn.jsdelivr.net/gh/Connor-Walden/dragoncss/css-dist/dragon.min.css and hack away!
+To install the latest version of Dragon include a stylesheet link to https://cdn.jsdelivr.net/gh/Connor-Walden/dragoncss/css-dist/dragon.min.css in your head and hack away!

 # BUILT WITH
 - HTML